Psychology Intermediate

 3. Chunking — break content into scannable units

-• Bullet points over paragraphs
+• Bullet points over paragraphs for feature lists and benefits

-• Short sentences (under 20 words)
+• Short sentences (under 20 words where possible)

 • H2/H3 headings every 150–200 words

-• Whitespace between sections
+• Generous whitespace between sections

 4. Minimum viable form fields